The Best Credit Cards of January 2022

 Travel and purchase benefits

-What's more, many cards come with a long list of perks ranging from extended warranty protection for purchases to complimentary lounge access at airports.
+What’s more, many cards come with a long list of perks ranging from extended warranty protection for purchases to complimentary lounge access at airports or even free upgrades to first class on some flights.

 Opportunity to easily finance large purchases